 Africa has so many great things for sale that you’ll want to bring home.
-For the interior design lover, there are animal printed hides, pillows and decorative wooden carvings.
-Ostrich eggs are for sale as are sculptures of giraffes in various heights.
+For the interior design lover, there are faux animal printed hides, pillows and decorative wooden carvings.
+Ostrich eggs (usually painted or carved) are popular as are sculptures of giraffes in various heights.

 Local markets will sell carvings, figurines, gems and jewelry.
 There are lots of kitschy tourist market places but you can ask your guide for an authentic marketplace in a local village if you want true unique souvenirs.
 A friend of mine brought back a really unique, hand made tree with amethyst gemstone leaves.

 South Africa is also well known for its wines so I brought home bottles of red and after going wine tasting in the Cape Town winelands.
 If you fly South Africa Airways they give out mini bottles on the plane, even in coach!
 Always a nice treat.